28 mins read

 3. Define contracting details

 We mentioned that managing subcontractors starts in the pre-award stage.
-While that is the truth, it is at this stage when your subcontractor management system should really begin to shine.
+This is when your subcontractor management system should really begin to shine.
 Contract negotiations will define the relationship between the GC (in representation of the client) and subcontractors for the project’s entire duration.
-Therefore, any agreements, responsibilities, deliverables, and rules should be put in writing to avoid any issues in the future.
+Therefore, any agreements, responsibilities, deliverables, and rules should be put in writing to avoid issues in the future.
 This includes payment terms, timelines, mechanisms to resolve potential disputes, safety measures, and much more.

-Defining everything clearly from the beginning will prevent any misunderstandings that can lead to project delays or legal issues with subcontractors, ensuring they effectively play their role in the project.
+Defining expectations clearly from the beginning will prevent misunderstandings that can lead to project delays or legal issues with subcontractors, ensuring they effectively play their role in the project.

 4. Identify potential risks or scheduling issues

 As an extension of the previous point, when managing subcontractors, it is important to identify potential risks or scheduling issues that might affect the project later.
 Common risks related to subcontracting can include delays and quality or safety issues, among other things.
-Some of these challenges can be addressed during the bidding process to automatically discard subcontractors that are too risky.
-Other potential risks, such as scheduling issues, can be discussed during contract negotiation or other posterior meetings.
+Some of these challenges can be addressed during the bidding process to automatically discard subcontractors who are too risky.
+Other potential risks, such as scheduling issues, can be discussed during contract negotiation or follow-up meetings.
 For example, the GC can call for a meeting with all trades to organize the timelines.
-Tasks are sometimes given a couple more days than they would typically require providing room for error and prevent delays.
+Tasks are sometimes given a couple more days than they would typically require, creating room for error and delays.

 5. Set clear communication channels to boost collaboration